dimagi/commcare-cloud/docs/howto/transfer-domain.md

   the command to save the output in a csv file.
   - `./manage.py print_domain_stats <domain_name>`
 - A site administrator will need to run the data dump commands.
-First run `$ tf -h` to ensure the machine has the disk space to store the output.
+First run `$ df -h` to ensure the machine has the disk space to store the output.
 Then run the data dumps.
   - `./manage.py dump_domain_data <domain_name>`
   - `./manage.py run_blob_export --all <domain_name>`